Postgraduate Course: Natural Hazards and Risk (EASC11008)

 4) Assessed Essay in Disaster Risk reduction in Volcanology.

 Feedback for test 1 as in text and summary feedback.
-Feedback on exercises 2 and 3 within the scheduled time slots for the exercises.
-For exercises 4 and 5 the submission date for the report/essay will be 12 noon, two weeks after the exercise is completed, or the date of the essay question being assigned.
+Feedback on exercise 2 from staff and fellow students on feedback sheets sent out within one week.
+For exercise 3 and the assessed essay 4, the submission date for the report/essay will be 12 noon, two weeks after the exercise is completed or the essay is submitted.

 Oral Presentations: (Formative) Case Study event - Semester 2, Week 2

-Practical Exercise: (Assessed) Extreme Meteorological Events ¿ Semester 2, week 6
+Practical Exercise: (Assessed) Extreme Meteorological Events ¿ Semester 2, week 7, (Turnitin)

-Set Essay: (Assessed) Disaster Risk reduction in Volcanology ¿ Semester 2, week 9
+Set Essay: (Assessed) Disaster Risk reduction in Volcanology ¿ Semester 2, week 10, (Turintin)